 While the comedy in Republic of Dirt may be a matter of taste, the Leacock medal, as Canada’s only major award for literary humour, canonizes its victors alongside Important Writers such as Mordecai Richler (the 1998 winner), Farley Mowat (1970), and Robertson Davies (1955).
 But before we accept the Leacock medallists as a comprehensive representation of our comic elite, consider this: Since 1947 the prize that claims to acknowledge “the best in Canadian literary humour” has never been awarded to a person of colour.
 By contrast, eight writers of Asian and Afro-Caribbean origin have been awarded the Giller Prize since 1994; M.G.
 Vassanji has taken it twice, and whether Joseph Boyden’s 2008 win jukes those stats depends on how generous you feel about his Indigeneity.

 This is not an attempt to instigate a hashtag campaign or lambaste the jurors at Stephen Leacock Associates.
-The National Magazine Awards didn’t fare much better in their humour category before it was suspended in 2016: the last decade of finalists included only two non-white writers, Scaachi Koul (honourable mention in 2015), and yours truly (a bunch of times—toot-toot!).
+The National Magazine Awards didn’t fare much better in their humour category before it was suspended in 2016: the last decade of finalists included only three non-white writers, Kevin Chong in 2009, Scaachi Koul (honourable mention in 2015), and yours truly (a bunch of times—toot-toot!).
 The Leacock medal simply provides an entry point for a larger conversation about what constitutes comedic writing in this country, what role it serves and how it’s celebrated.
 And while the apparent racial bias of the award is, let’s say, curious, I’m more interested in it as a symptom of exclusivity, insularity, and a poor understanding of how humour operates in certain overlooked corners of our national literature.

 Despite its pretence of scope, the Leacock medal has traditionally been awarded for humour written in the mode of Stephen Leacock.
 Perhaps this is to be expected.
 After all, the prize’s host organization is expressly mandated to “preserve the literary legacy” and “to honour and perpetuate the name and memory of Stephen Leacock” by continuing “to initiate and support activities which widen interest in Leacock and his writings [and] in the Leacock legend.”
 So it seems predictable that, as a corollary to those activities, the medal honours books that emulate the qualities of its namesake—or at least his fiction.